 In the U.S.

 Therapeutic Class: Central Nervous System Agent

-Sodium oxybate is used to treat excessive daytime sleepiness and to reduce the number of cataplexy (weak or paralyzed muscles) attacks in people with narcolepsy.
+Sodium oxybate is used to reduce the number of cataplexy (weak or paralyzed muscles) attacks or excessive daytime sleepiness (EDS) in patients with narcolepsy.
 Narcolepsy is an uncontrollable desire for sleep or a sudden attack of deep sleep.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For sodium oxybate, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to sodium oxybate or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of sodium oxybate in children younger than 7 years of age.
 Safety and efficacy have not been established.

 Appropriate studies on the relationship of age to the effects of sodium oxybate have not been performed in the geriatric population.
 However, elderly patients are more likely to have unwanted effects (eg, headache) or age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving sodium oxybate.